Top 10 Life Drawing Tips

 1. Look at the Figure Closely

-Start off by just looking at the figure and take everything in.
-Make mental notes of little details you will need to remember when you start drawing too.
-A great idea is to hold your pencil up next to the figure to work out where to start and keep the relationship between each body part you draw.
+Start by just looking at the figure and taking everything in.
+Make mental notes of little details you must remember when drawing too.
+A great idea is to hold your pencil next to the figure to work out where to start and keep the relationship between each body part you draw.

 2. Plan Your Composition

 You want to plan your composition before you draw anything.
 Use your hand to understand the proportions and general shapes of the figure.
-You could make a grid like shape on your paper to help you get the proportions right.
+Make a grid like shape on your paper to help you correct the proportions.

 3. Sketch the Entire Figure Quickly First

-Before you start looking at any detail and finer touches you want to make sure that you have quickly sketched out the entire figure before going any further.
-This will help you with the proportions and you will get everything accurate a lot easier by doing it this way.
-We would suggest using the side of your pencil to create thin, light sketch lines.
+Before you start looking at any detail and finer touches, you want to ensure that you have quickly sketched out the entire figure before going further.
+This will help you with the proportions, and you will get everything accurate a lot easier by doing it this way.
+We suggest using the side of your pencil to create thin, light sketch lines.

 4. Always Keep Your Arm Moving

-You want to make sure you are always drawing with very little breaks, even if you are taking your time drawing.
-This is so that you don’t neglect any of the negative spaces around the figure you are drawing.
-If you are trying to draw as much as possible you will see different opportunities quicker and more often.
+You want to make sure you are always drawing with very few breaks, even if you are taking your time drawing.
+This is so you don’t neglect any negative spaces around the figure you are drawing.
+If you are trying to draw as much as possible, you will see different opportunities quicker and more often.